SriniB-cloud/StoryForgeAI_POC/README.md

 # StoryForge AI — Intelligent Test Automation Framework

-> *From a plain English user story to executable test scripts in minutes — fully open source, zero data egress, runs entirely on your infrastructure.*
+> *From a plain English user story to executable test scripts —
+> fully open source, zero data egress, runs entirely on your infrastructure.*

 ---

 ## The Problem This Solves

+Writing test scripts manually is slow, repetitive and does not scale.

-Traditional QA teams spend **40–60% of their time writing test scripts manually**.
-Every sprint, a new batch of user stories arrives.
-A QA engineer reads each one, thinks through positive, negative and edge cases, writes API tests, UI tests, E2E tests, generates test data, and checks coverage — all by hand.
-It is repetitive, slow, and inconsistent.
+Every sprint, QA engineers read user stories, think through test scenarios, write API tests, UI tests and E2E tests, generate test data and check coverage — all by hand.
+When requirements change, scripts need to be rewritten.
+When volume increases, the team becomes the bottleneck.

-**StoryForge AI eliminates that bottleneck.**
+**StoryForge AI solves this.**

 Give it one user story in plain English.
-It returns a complete executable test suite — API tests, UI tests, E2E journey tests, test data, and a coverage report — in under 5 minutes.
+In under 5 minutes it returns a complete, executable test suite — API tests, UI tests, E2E journey tests, test data and a coverage report.
 No cloud API keys.
 No data leaving your network.
+No manual effort.

 ---